-For the billing department, the NextStep billing engine vastly simplifies their work, especially in complex billing scenarios.
+The NextStep billing engine vastly simplifies your work, especially in complex billing scenarios.
 The system follows the rules you provide during onboarding (which can be updated at any time) to generate the right codes for each insurer and route each bill appropriately.
-It also provides numerous ways for the billing department to override or make changes as needed.
+It also provides numerous ways for your billing department to override or make changes as needed.

 A common scenario occurs when a patient has both Medicare and private insurance.
 If the private insurer doesn’t require the bill to go through Medicare first, it can simply route directly to the private company for items that Medicare doesn’t cover.
 Likewise, if all of a client’s bills are required to go through Medicare, the system can send them there and then bill the private insurer after receiving Medicare rejection.

 Your billing department will still need to manage claims, maintain updates to information in the system, collect copays, and address any errors that the system finds.
 However, the billing engine performs the vast majority of billing tasks automatically, dramatically reducing claim rejections and freeing up billing staff to focus on those items that require the human touch.